 1. The complete disclosure of information –

-In a fire insurance contract, the legal doctrine of utmost good faith says that every material information should be disclosed.
+In a fire insurance contract, the legal doctrine of utmost good faith says that all material information should be disclosed.
 A breach of this clause may make the contract void.
 Also, the fire insurance policy makes it necessary for the insurance company to define all the clauses in the insurance contract without hiding any clause.

 Case: Ramya Nair decides to buy a fire insurance policy for her house.
 However, at the time of filling out the policy document, she should make sure that she fills the form with all the information.
 Without hiding any material details.
 She should give the correct details of her house content to buy the right policy.